lando/lando/docs/config/mean.md

 ---
-description: Use a generic MEAN stack on Lando; learn how to config node, npm and yarn version, use postgres or mysql or mariadb or mongodb.
+description: Use a generic MEAN stack on Lando for local development; powered by Docker and Docker Compose, learn how to config node, npm and yarn version, use postgres or mysql or mariadb or mongodb.
 ---

 # MEAN